Samelot/samelot.github.com/_posts/2014-03-28-osc-photoshop.md

 After completing the above steps, openbuttkiss should now be available for use.
 In Photoshop, select the plugin from the drop down menu:

-`File > Generate > Openbuttkiss`
+`File > Generate > openbuttkiss`

-**Plugin being run by Built-in Generator**
+**Plugin being run by the Built-in Generator**

 ![built-in generator running our plugin](/images/internal-generators.png "Run a plugin with Built-in Generator")

-**Plugin being run by External Generator**
+**Plugin being run by an External Generator**

 ![external generator running our plugin](/images/external-generators.png "Run a plugin with External Generator")

 When selected, the plugin name in the Generate dropdown menu should be checked, telling us and Photoshop that it's enabled.
 To disable the plugin, select it again.

-Now that we are running openbuttkiss, we are ready to send it some OSC action.
-We will need to find a program that can handle sending/recieving OSC messages.
-The two I use are Osculator and Max/MSP.
-Later posts use will use Max/MSP to excite our Photoshop workflow.
-Here, I use [Osculator](http://www.osculator.net/ "Osculator website"), which is free and fully functional to download, minus the 20 second timeouts.
+Now that we're running openbuttkiss, we are ready to send it some OSC action.
+We'll need to use a program that can handle sending/recieving OSC messages.
+Here, I'll be using [Osculator](http://www.osculator.net/ "Osculator website"), which is free and fully functional to download, minus the 20 second timeouts.

 **Configuring Osculator**